-Providing the full breadth of the National Curriculum
+- Providing the full breadth of the National Curriculum - Ensuring lessons provide appropriate sequencing of learning, building on prior learning with increasing breadth and depth, towards clearly defined end points.

-- Ensuring lessons provide appropriate sequencing of learning, building on prior learning with increasing breadth and depth, towards clearly defined end points. - Supporting children to learn how to learn effectively using techniques such as interleaving, retrieval practice, graphic organisers, etc. - Assessing children's learning towards end points regularly and honestly, providing feedback to maximise further learning so that every child can be the best that they can be
+- Supporting children to learn how to learn effectively using techniques such as interleaving, retrieval practice, graphic organisers, etc - Assessing children's learning towards end points regularly and honestly, providing feedback to maximise further learning so that every child can be the best that they can be

 Learners should have a broad understanding of many subjects and how they interconnect.
-Performing and Creative Arts and Sport are valued in all key stages to compliment the core and English Baccalaureate (EBacc) subjects so learners access opportunities to develop academic resilience and develop their creativity and confidence.
-In the primary phase we currently have teaching in PE, Spanish and music lessons so that the learners benefit from specialist teaching.
+Performing and Creative Arts and Sport are valued in all key stages to compliment the core and English Baccalaureate (Ebacc) subjects so learners access opportunities to develop academic resilience and develop their creativity and confidence.
+In the primary phase we currently have a full-time PE teacher and we are broadcasting in Spanish and music lessons so that the learners benefit from specialist teachers.